Electrotactile feedback applications for hand and arm interactions: A systematic review, meta-analysis, and future directions: Discussion Future Directions

-In the systematic review, only three studies were identified, which attempted to automate and optimize the calibration process.
-The studies of Rahimi et al, (2019a) and (2019b) attempted to provide an automated recurrent calibration process for the users (legally blind) of a Braille text-reading assistive system \cite{Rahimi2019,Rahimi2019b}.
-Furthermore, Isakovic \emph{et al.}, (2019) attempted an optimizaztion of the calibration process in order to provide the users with a personalized electrotactile feedback \cite{Isakovic2019}.
-Although that these are studies in the desired direction, further studies are required for achieving an optimal and automated recurrent calibration.
+Several studies have strived to automate and optimize the calibration process.
+Gregory \emph{et al.} \cite{Gregory2009} delivered the Cole-Cole circuit model for identifying and characterizing the parameters of the skin-electrode interface.
+Similarly, Fadali \emph{et al.} \cite{Fadali2009} used a Takagi-Sugeno-Kang (TSK) fuzzy logic modelling approach for identifying tactile preferences.
+Kajimoto \cite{Kajimoto2012b} developed a real-time feedback loop, where the skin's impedance was monitored, and the electrotactile feedback's intensity was modulated respectively.
+Similarly, the studies of Akhtar \emph{et al.} \cite{Akhtar2014,Akhtar2018} offered models measuring the impedance of electrode-skin interface to reduce the variability and optimize the electrotactile feedback parameters.
+The studies of Rahimi et al \cite{Rahimi2019,Rahimi2019b} attempted to provide an automated recurrent calibration process for the users (legally blind) of a Braille text-reading assistive system.
+Furthermore, Isakovic \emph{et al.} \cite{Isakovic2019} endeavoured optimization of the calibration process in order to provide the users with a personalized electrotactile feedback.
+Although that these are studies in the desired direction, further studies are required for achieving an optimal, automated, and recurrent calibration.
 Given its importance in user's experience and performance, this should be prioritized in future studies.